Primarily, growth metrics help you evaluate the performance of your business. They are directly related to the company’s profitability.

 1. Activation Rate

 Activation rate measures the total number of new users who have taken a pre-decided action within a specified period of time.
-The action taken is known to deliver initial CV (customer value).
+The action taken is known to deliver the initial CV (customer value).

 Here is the formula to calculate the activation rate: